 Some people believe that during the pet adoption process some potential owners associate the color black with evil or misfortune (similar to the common superstition surrounding black cats), and this bias transfers over to their choice of dog.
 Additionally, many shelters feature photo profiles of their dogs on the shelter website.
 Because black dogs do not photograph well, lighter-colored dogs have an advantage with potential adopters browsing the site.

-WHS has already taken the first step in fighting against Black Dog Syndrome.
-We can help too, by making our black dogs look more attractive.
-Try buying him a bright collar, colorful toys, and other added attractions.
-When you’re going to do a photo shoot, make sure the room is well-lit to attract online communities into buying or adopting dogs like your precious buddy.
-But the bottom line is that, dogs and cats need love and care, regardless of its color, size, or whatever.
+The bottom line is that, dogs and cats need love and care, regardless of color, size, or breed.
 As owners and dog lovers, we should also do something to further prevent Black Dog Syndrome from lingering in the community.

 Do you have any ideas to help combat this phenomenon?
 If so, please share your thoughts below.